I love winter and snow days, especially when the sun is out. This time of year the light is amazing.

 A fieldfare was also a recent visitor, perching by a hawthorn shrub at the back of the garden.
 I’ve never had them visit so close to the garden, and this lone bird seemed happy to have claimed its patch.

 I was lucky to have this red squirrel visit the nut feeder.
-I do have a dedicated squirrel feeder, but it must’ve fancied some acrobatic feeding! (you can view my Red Squirrel artwork in my Wildlife gallery here)
+I do have a dedicated squirrel feeder, but it must’ve fancied some acrobatic feeding!
+I have some Red Squirrel artwork in my Wildlife gallery.

 © Karen Hartnell